netevert/sentinel-attack/README.md

 Head over to the [getting started guide](https://github.com/BlueTeamToolkit/sentinel-attack/tree/defcon/guides/getting-started.md) to install Sentinel ATT&CK.

+### Contributing
-Please note that this repository is constantly being updated.
-If you spot any problems within the repository we warmly welcome pull requests or issue submissions.
+As this repository is constantly being updated and worked on, if you spot any problems we warmly welcome pull requests or issue submissions.